Popular Courses and Degrees

 The School of Public and Environmental Affairs offers a wide variety of applied management programs that equip students with practical skills to tackle big-picture issues in their fields of interest.
 If you want to learn how to make a difference in the policy realm, the business world, the creative sphere, the healthcare sector, or the environment, check out any of SPEA's four undergraduate degrees (and multiple corresponding majors), outlined below:

-The Bachelor of Science in Public Affairs (BSPA) includes majors as diverse as Environmental Management, Law and Public Policy, Management, Policy Analysis, Public Financial Management, and Public and Nonprofit Management.
+The Bachelor of Science in Public Affairs (BSPA) includes majors as diverse as Environmental Management, Law and Public Policy, Management, Policy Analysis, Public Financial Management, Human Resources, and Public and Nonprofit Management.
 These majors prepare you to work in the corporate world, for a government agency, or for a nonprofit or charity.
 A BSPA also prepares you for law school or an advanced degree that will widen your career options.
 Learn more!

 The Bachelor of Science in Arts Management (BSAM) looks at the behind-the-scenes elements that keep the arts running, such as management, marketing, development and more.
 The BSAM prepares you to lead a museum, concert hall, music company or art gallery.
 Learn more!